googlemaps-samples/maps-sdk-for-ios-samples/README.md

 [Adding a Map with a Marker](https://developers.google.com/maps/documentation/ios-sdk/map-with-marker), and more.
 Follow the tutorials for a quick guide to using the SDK.

+## Snippets

+The `snippets` sub-directory contains code snippets that can be found in the developer documentation site.

 ## Support

 **NOTE: We are not accepting external contributions at this time.**